Note this Accommodation is in Reference to the

 5 places near or within walking distance of Victoria Falls

-There is a spectacular view of the Vic Falls bridge, a path that starts from the Hotel and winds its way to either The Lookout Café or Victoria Falls National Park Entrance.
+There is a spectacular view of the Victoria Falls Bridge, a path that starts from the Hotel and winds it’s way down, either to the Lookout Cafe or Victoria Falls National Park Entrance.

 This is a five-star hotel and has some of the best reviews.